turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 }
 ```

 These two definitions for our ingredients hash produce the exact same hash, however the second is the preferred syntax.
+Be careful...
+The colon must immediately follow the name of the key without any spaces in between.

 Let's again add 2 potatoes: